Gonzaleski/Smart-Watering-System/README.md

 ### **Prerequisites**
 - Hardware Components mentioned above for real-world testing
 - Python 3.11
-- MATLAB with Neural Network Toolbox
+- MATLAB with Deep Learning and Statistics and Machine Learning Toolbox
 - ThingSpeak, Dropbox, and Dataplicity accounts

 ### **Steps**